davidrhoden/davidrhoden-basic-netlify/daily-drawing/daily-drawing-aug-2-2026.md

 What I'm learning from these alleged Daily Drawings, many of which I've missed, is:

 a.
-I don't draw nearly enough to be a good artist or even call muyself an artist, and
+I don't draw nearly enough to be a good artist or even call myself an artist, and
 b.
 Even little drawings take a lot of time.

 Also, my technique is very limited.
 I wish I could go take a course, if just to be made to draw.